 On our flight back to Manila from Busuanga Airport, I became excited again as I saw Dimakya Island from above, which we un-mistakenly identified through the shape of the nearby Isla Walang Lang-aw.

 Have you experienced Club Paradise Resort?
 If you’re planning to stay here, aside from enjoying nature, please do bear in mind that as an island resort, the source of electricity is through a generator set which is costly and entails a lot of use of non-renewable energy, and that freshwater is limited.
 So do conserve water and energy.
+Learn more tips on how to travel responsibly here.

 Like this post?
 Pin It!